Requests for financial assistance can be made at any time during the financial year and must be made in writing using a completed application form.

 How To Apply

-Please go the ClubsNSW website www.clubsnsw.com.au to obtain more information on Category 1, an Application Handbook, lists of Local Committees and copies of the Category 1 Application Form and Guidelines, which all applicants should read before seeking funding.
+Please go the ClubsNSW website www.clubsnsw.com.au to obtain more information on Category 1 funding.
+An Application Handbook, lists of Local Committees and the ClubGRANT Guidelines, which all applicants should read before seeking funding, is also available.

 For further information please contact Debbie McCarthy via email firstname.lastname@example.org or (02) 4823 4552.